WHO WE ARE

 MORGAN VAUGHAN

-Morgan Vaughan has been a professional actress, singer, stage manager, arts administrator, and producer in New York, Chicago, and Los Angeles.
-She was Executive Director of a state-of-the-art local TV station and performance venue for 4 years, and co-founded her own classical theater company and academy with her husband on Long Island, adapting and producing several professional Shakespeare productions.
-An accomplished actress, her favorite roles include Margie in Good People, Brooke in Other Desert Cities with Hampton Theatre Company, Lady Macbeth with Round Table Theatre, and Side by Side by Sondheim with the Attic Theater in Los Angeles.
-For several years, she was an officially sanctioned “Patsy Cline” and performed as Patsy on tours and resident productions of Always, Patsy Cline and A Closer Walk with Patsy Cline.
+Morgan a professional actress, singer, stage manager, arts administrator, and producer with more than 25 years of professional non-profit experience onstage and behind-the-scenes.
+For five years, she was Executive Director of a state-of-the-art local TV station with a $1M budget, and co-founded her own classical theater company and academy with her husband on Long Island, adapting and producing several Equity Shakespeare productions, including Hamlet, which she also directed, at Guild Hall in East Hampton, NY.
+Favorite roles include Margie in Good People, Brooke in Other Desert Cities with Hampton Theatre Company, Lady Macbeth with Round Table Theatre in New York, and Side by Side by Sondheim with the Attic Theater in Los Angeles.
+She is an officially sanctioned “Patsy Cline” and performed as Patsy on tours and resident productions of Always, Patsy Cline and A Closer Walk with Patsy Cline.
+She was the voice for the Wii UDRAW tutorial.

-Morgan is the granddaughter of American Art Song Composer John Duke, and manages his catalog of 265 arts songs in collaboration with Smith College.
-She has been deeply involved in Arts Education, either as a theater or musical theater teaching artist, or as an art administrator for more than 15 years.
-She is a staunch believer that quality arts education is necessary to create empathetic citizens, and that learning the classics (music, theater, or fine art) is the bedrock of most great contemporary art and artists.
+Morgan is the granddaughter of American Art Song Composer John Duke ("Loveliest of Trees", "i carry your heart"), and manages his catalog of 265 arts songs in collaboration with Smith College.
+She has been deeply involved in Arts Education, either as a theater or musical theater teaching artist, or as an art administrator for more than 15 years, and has worked and taught at professional theaters across the U.S. She is a staunch believer that quality arts education is necessary to create empathetic citizens, and that learning the classics (music, theater, or fine art) is the bedrock of most great contemporary art and artists.
 A native New Yorker, Morgan moved to her husband’s hometown of Dallas in 2021.
 She is learning to speak Welsh.

 JEFF TULLIS